T-Kozhukhov/cJson-Parser/README.md

 # cJson Parser
+**Note**: This parser hasn't been updated in this repository for around a year, but has had on-and-off updates within the Shendruk Lab simulator.
+It should be considred abandoned.

 A basic implementation of Json for parsing of input data in simulations.
 Designed for use with C for the Shendruk Lab's MPCD code.
 It should _not_ work in C++ due to C++ not conforming to ANSI C.